 2.)
 YOU MUST DO WHATíS IMPORTANT FIRST.

-ďBut Doug,Ē you ask, ďIf I donít get that report to the boss Iíll get fired.
-If I donít pay the bills the collection agency will come after me.Ē Yes thatís true.
-But you are going to get around to that report, you are going to get to the dentist.
-The difference is that you make the guitar the first priority, do it first.
+ďBut Doug,Ē you ask, ďIf I donít get that report to the boss, Iíll get fired.
+If I donít pay the bills, the collection agency will come after me.Ē Yes, thatís true.
+But you are going to get around to that report, and you are going to get to the dentist.
+The difference is that you make the guitar the priority, do it first.
 Then make time for the urgent grunt stuff.
 Yes, going to the dentist will keep your teeth from falling out, but it isnít going to feed your soul.
 Paying the bills will keep the bill collectors at bay, but they wonít feed your soul.
 And when you donít do what your inner being knows you should be doing, what your innermost thoughts tell you, you are going to be unhappy and unsettled.
 You will be bored, restless, and you will feel guilty.

 ďI am going to put practicing the guitar in the ĎImportantí category.Ē

 Forget the urgentóleave that for later.
 If you donít practice, you hurt yourself.
 You starve your soulóthatís plain stupid and downright dangerous.
 Whether you realize it or not, you were given a gift, and no matter how pitiful or magnificent it may seem to you, it is not yoursóyou must give it back to your Muse, your Angel, your God.
 Creative work on any level is a gift to the world.
 Give us what youíve got.

 Much of the material from this essay comes from The War of Art by Steven Pressfield.
 If you suffer from creative battles or blocks, I highly recommend it, especially if you are a professional.
 It is written from a writerís perspective but applies to anyone in the arts.